 Unvaccinated or Incompletely Vaccinated Visitors

-Acute healthcare visitors that are unvaccinated or incompletely vaccinated must show documentation of a negative SARS-CoV-2 test that occurred within 72 hours before each visit and for which the test results are available at the time of entry to the facility.
+Acute healthcare visitors that are unvaccinated or incompletely vaccinated must show documentation of a negative SARS-CoV-2 PCR test collected within 2 days or antigen test collected within 1 day before each visit and for which the test results are available at the time of entry to the facility.
 Visitors may choose antigen or molecular (e.g., PCR) testing to satisfy the testing requirement.
 Antigen home tests are not accepted because there is no way to determine who took the test and when it was taken.
+For visitors who visit for multiple consecutive days, proof of negative test is required every third day (meaning testing is only required on day 1, day 4, day 7 and so on).
+Unvaccinated or incompletely vaccinated visitors with history of COVID-19 within the prior 90 days may provide documentation of recovery from COVID-19 and release from isolation in lieu of testing.

 Unit leadership will decide any exceptions to the above on a case-by-case basis for emergent situations.